 Like a lot of families, my dad was the “bread-winner”.
 He worked days, nights, weekends, holidays.
 The guy nearly killed himself because of all the stress he was under.
 Literally.
 When I was seven, my dad tried to shoot himself in the living room of our small rent house.
 Oh, those carefree summer days of my youth; playing X-Men with my friends, building Legos, watching my mom wrestle a double-barrel shotgun from my old man’s grasp while he cries out, “All you want is my money!
 You just keep spending my money!” and my mom screams, “God, James!
 Either give me the gun or get it over with!
 I can’t live like this!”
 And Hogan’s Heroes marathons.

 Naturally, that night stuck with me because as a seven year old I couldn’t understand why he kept talking about money.
 I was seven.
 All I thought money was good for was buying more G.I.
 Joes.
 I had about as much understanding of spending as our current president.
 I didn’t want my dad around so I could spend his cash, I wanted him around so we could go fishing and watch scary movies together.
-The one thing that weighed so heavy on his mind was the one thing I cared least about.
+The one thing that weighed so heavily on his mind was the one thing I cared least about.
 And now as a grown man with a family of my own it’s even more important to understand that Your Family Needs More Than Your Wallet.

 Sociologists have proven that while feminism has brought women a long way that journey ends at the exact point a spider crawls over the kitchen counter.
 I don’t care who Miss Independent is.
 When she sees that monster’s spindly legs scampering ever closer to her, she’s going to wish she had gotten a man instead of another promotion.
 Fellas, that’s were we come in.
 Spiders, bugs, mice, snakes.
 I don’t know about you, but I live in the country-ish and my house is like a gritty Pokemon reboot.
 Gotta smash ‘em all!
 If my family didn’t have me around to kill the critters minding their own business in this house, they’d still be trembling upstairs afraid of the lone wasp that hovered around the stairwell back in 2011.